laskaramaan/new-namaste-react/Chapter-2/Notes.md

 Package-lock locks the version of packages so that there is no uncertainity.
 Don't ever put it into gitignore.
-It keeps track of the veriosn and maintains hash of it as well This hash ensures that the verios of the package that is running in my system is same in the server as well
+It keeps track of the veriosn and maintains hash of it as well This hash ensures that the verions of the package that is running in my system is same in the server as well

 ### Q.What's node module and why its required?

 Whenever you install something(packeges/libraries) it gets installed in the mode modules, so we can say that node modules is kind of a database for the npm

 ### Q.Difference between ^ and ~ and "none of these two"

+A.
+~version “Approximately equivalent to version”, will update you to all future patch versions, without incrementing the minor version. ~1.2.3 will use releases from 1.2.3 to <1.3.0.

+^version “Compatible with version”, will update you to all future minor/patch versions, without incrementing the major version. ^2.3.4 will use releases from 2.3.4 to <3.0.0.

 ### Q.Should you add node_modules to gitignore?